garethmarkel/ukb-administration/docs/pheno/understand_sql.md

-# Using the SQL database
+# Phenotype extraction - SQL

 There are many advantages of using the SQL database instead of the [plain text phenotype files](tradition.md).
 The most important advantage is that with SQL database, phenotypes can be extracted using scripts that refer to the unique phenotype field IDs, which allow for better reproducibility.